-Primary care physicians, diabetologists, endocrinologists, nurse practitioners, physician assistants, nurses, pharmacists, and other healthcare professionals involved in the screening, treatment and management of patients with diabetes.
+Endocrinologists, diabetologists, primary care physicians, nurse practitioners, nurses, physician assistants, pharmacists, and other allied healthcare professionals involved in the screening and treatment of patients with diabetes.

 Learning Objective (s)

-- Describe the importance of early diagnosis of diabetes and pathophysiologic mechanisms that may serve as targets for therapy.
+- Describe the natural history of diabetes, the importance of early diagnosis of this condition, and recent advances in our understanding of pathophysiologic mechanisms that may serve as targets of therapy.